FarronF/limerick-council-meetings/meetings/2019/11/18-Monthly Meeting of Metropolitan District of Limerick/Minutes - Monthly Meeting of Metropolitan District of Limerick - 21st October 2019.md

 proposals to dispose of the Council’s Freehold (Ground Rent) Interest at 16 Revington Park,

-North Circular Road, Limerick and the intention to bring a Section 183 Notice to the--- 4
+North Circular Road, Limerick and the intention to bring a Section 183 Notice to the
+---
+4

 November Meeting of Council in this regard, for approval.